antoniogiordano/react-native-joi-form-decorator/README.md

 [![Build Status](https://travis-ci.org/antoniogiordano/react-attire.svg?branch=master)](https://travis-ci.org/antoniogiordano/react-attire)
 [![npm version](https://badge.fury.io/js/react-attire-joi.svg)](https://badge.fury.io/js/react-attire-joi)

-# Attire Joi
+# React Joi Form Decorator

-A dress code for your React forms.
+A decorator for your forms validated through Joi from Hapi.js.

-This package is a fork of [React Attire](https://github.com/gianmarcotoso/react-attire), offering more an automatic joi validation.

-Please refer to that repo for Attire, transform, and reset functionalities.
+Build you form, decorate it with React Joi Form Decorator providing a valid Joi object prop.

 ## Installation

 ```
-npm install --save react-attire-joi
+npm install --save react-joi-form-decorator
 ```

 ## How does it work?

+Import component and `validationsStates` enum first

+`import Validator, { validationStates } from 'react-joi-form-decorator'`

-The `AttireJoi` component now includes a `joiObject` extra prop which represents the Joi validation object.
+The `Validator` component takes 2 props, a `data` object and a `joiObject` which represents the Joi validation object.
-The render method adds at the end of data, onChange and reset parameters list, a `validations` object decorated with a `isValid` flag and detailed data object, where each key of this object is a form input name, and the value is a `state` and `error` parameters.
+The render method provides 2 outputs, an `isValid` flag and a `validations` data object, where each key of this object is a key from the provided `data` object, and the value is anobject with a `state` and `error` parameters.

+`state` could be one of `validationStates.CORRECT`, `validationStates.WRONG`, `validationStates.EMPTY`

+`error` is a string explaining why data is wrong (**in English!
+Localization is not supported yet**)

+### Browser Webpack configuration

+`react-joi-form-decorator` looks for a joi generic module.
+Since joi original module is for server side purpose, you have to create an alias for browser and React Native environments.

+Add to your webpack.config file this:
+`resolve: {
+    extensions: ['.js', '.jsx', '.json'],
+    modules: ['node_modules'],
+ alias: {
+    joi: 'joi-browser'
+ }`

+### React Native configuration

+`// @TODO`

 ### Basic Usage